dumbresi/KnowledgeForge-Learning-Management-System/README.md

 Vaibhav Gohil <br>
 Mit Sheth <br>

-## Following is the Domain Driven Design of the project
+## Following is the Entity Relation Diagram of the project

 ![Alt DDD](DDD/KnowledgeForge.jpeg)